Parametric Design of a Cable-Driven Coaxial Spherical Parallel Mechanism for Ultrasound Scans: Proposed CDC-SPM Haptic Interface

 {

 }

-Each transformation \( {}^{j_{k-1}}_{j_k}T_i \) in Eq. \eqref{eq:DirectMapping} corresponds directly to a row or derived rows in the DH table \cite{Craig2022IntroductionControl}.
+Each transformation $ {}^{j_{k-1}}_{j_k}T_i $ in Eq. \eqref{eq:DirectMapping} corresponds directly to a row or derived rows in the DH table \cite{Craig2022IntroductionControl}.
 The resulting direct transformation is used later in the inverse kinematics and workspace evaluation.
-A MATLAB visualization of this transformation for the CDC-SPM mechanism is shown in Fig.~\ref{fig:DirectMappingCSPM}.

 When quantities defined at the tool frame must be mapped back to the base frame or earlier in the leg, \textbf{inverse kinematics} is used.

 {

 }